stijn-dejongh/lovecraft_public_domain/raw_converts/cu.md

   There was subsequently much talk among the burgesses of Ulthar.
 Zath, the coroner, disputed at length with Nith, the lean notary; and Kranon and Shang and Thul were overwhelmed with questions.
-Even little Atal, the innkeeper&rsquo;s son, was closely questioned and given a sweetmeat as reward.
+Even little Atal, the innkeeper's son, was closely questioned and given a sweetmeat as reward.
 They talked of the old cotter and his wife, of the caravan of dark wanderers, of small Menes and his black kitten, of the prayer of Menes and of the sky during that prayer, of the doings of the cats on the night the caravan left, and of what was later found in the